|MARKET CAP: [PASS]

 The P/D ratio for a company should be in the bottom 20% of the overall market (that is the yield should be in the top 20%).
 CHRW's P/D of 42.02 does not meet the bottom 20% criterion (below 18.48 or yield above 3.7%), and it therefore fails this test.

 This methodology maintains that investors should look for as many healthy financial ratios as possible to ascertain the financial strength of the company.
 These criteria are detailed below.

 CURRENT RATIO: [FAIL]

 A prospective company must have a strong Current Ratio (greater than or equal to the average of it's industry [2.11] or greater than 2).
 This is one ident ifier of financially strong companies, according to this methodology.
 CHRW's current ratio of 1.24 fails the test.

 A good indicator that a company has the ability to raise its dividend is a low payout ratio.
 The payout ratio for CHRW is 42.44%, while its historical payout ratio has been 45.27%.
 Therefore, it passes the payout criterion.

 RETURN ON EQUITY: [PASS]

 The company should have a high ROE, as this helps to ensure that there are no structural flaws in the company.
 This methodology feels that the ROE should be greater than the top one third of ROE from among the top 1500 large cap stocks, which is 16.12%, and would consider anything over 27% to be staggering.
 The ROE for CHRW of 46.42% is high enough to pass this criterion.

 PRE-TAX PROFIT MARGINS: [FAIL]

 The company must have a low Debt/Equity ratio, which indicates a strong balance sheet.
-The Debt/Equity ratio should not be greater than 20%.
-CHRW's Total Debt/Equity of 113.09% is not acceptable.
+The Debt/Equity ratio should not be greater than 20% or should be less than the average Debt/Equity for its industry of 156.93%.
+CHRW's Total Debt/Equity of 87.30% is considered acceptable.